zainnadeem/prime-time-ios-0616/Pods/Swizzlean/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add Swizzlean to your project.

-1. Add Swizzlean to your Podfile `pod 'Swizzlean', '~> 0.1.0'`.
+1. Add Swizzlean to your Podfile `pod 'Swizzlean'`.
 2. Install the pod(s) by running `pod install`.
-3. Include Swizzlean to your files with `#import "Swizzlean.h"`.
+3. Include Swizzlean to your files with `#import <Swizzlean/Swizzlean.h>`.

 ### Clone from Github